EarthScope/ringserver/mbedtls/README-ringserver.md

 Makefile is provided in this directory to build the objects that are directly linked to the ringserver executable.

-Only a minimal amount of the Mbed TLS releases are needed by ringserver, Specifically just the library source and include files.
+Only a minimal number of the Mbed TLS release files are needed by ringserver, Specifically just the library source and include files.

 Steps to update Mbed TLS to a newer release: